usexfg/COLD-DAO/README.md

 **XFG Interest Rate** : as COLD and XFG are the same supply by atomic unit (only decimal place differs) **interest is factored using a supply ratio** of 1:100000 ( 1 $COLD : 100,000 $XFG  or  1 $XFG : 0.00001 $COLD )

-                       For the initial wave of onboarding, each time XFG doubles or halves in price, interest rates in Red Mercury (COLD) shall rise/fall by half.
+                       For our initial onboarding wave, each time wXFG doubles or halves in price, interest rates in Red Mercury (COLD) shall rise/fall by half.
 Such as:

-                       XFG at $0.0015 =  0.15% APR paid in COLD
+                       wXFG at $0.0015 =  0.15% APR paid in COLD
-                       XFG at $0.0033 =  0.33% APR paid in COLD
+                       wXFG at $0.0033 =  0.33% APR paid in COLD
-                       XFG at $0.0075 =  0.75% APR paid in COLD
+                       wXFG at $0.0075 =  0.75% APR paid in COLD
-                       XFG at $0.0125 =  1.25% APR paid in COLD
+                       wXFG at $0.0125 =  1.25% APR paid in COLD
-                       XFG at $0.0250 =  2.5% APR paid in COLD
+                       wXFG at $0.0250 =  2.5% APR paid in COLD
-                       XFG at $0.05   =  5% APR paid in COLD
+                       wXFG at $0.05   =  5% APR paid in COLD
-                       XFG at $0.10   =  10% APR paid in COLD
+                       wXFG at $0.10   =  10% APR paid in COLD
-                       XFG at $0.20   =  20% APR paid in COLD
+                       wXFG at $0.20   =  20% APR paid in COLD
-                       XFG at $0.40   =  40% APR paid in COLD
+                       wXFG at $0.40   =  40% APR paid in COLD
-                       XFG at $0.80   =  80% APR paid in COLD
+                       wXFG at $0.80   =  80% APR paid in COLD
-                       XFG at $1.50   =  150% APR paid in COLD
+                       wXFG at $1.50   =  150% APR paid in COLD
-                       XFG at $3.00   =  300% APR paid in COLD
+                       wXFG at $3.00   =  300% APR paid in COLD
-                       XFG at $4.20   =  420% APR paid in COLD
+                       wXFG at $4.20   =  420% APR paid in COLD
                        and so on and so forth.

     example yield @ 80% :